KryspinTrawnik/CafeMVC/README.md

 * Orders managment for admin acceptance/cancel/check
 * Adding images dietinfo tags to Products
 ## Status
 The application is still in progress.
-It is contected to MSSQL database.
-Customer, Product, Menu controllers and views are fuctioning.
-Currently, I work on managing  orders from adimn panel.
+All features and views are ready.
+The next goal is to setup authorization process.